trhacknon/trhacknon.github.io/_posts/2019-11-22-Mixed-Assemblies.md

 You could also watch for loads of `clr.dll`.
 Or use ETW to subscribe to Assembly Load events.
 I'll leave those as exercises for you.

+## AMSI in .NET v4.8

+Starting in .NET v4.8, AMSI integration was added to the CLR for loading Assemblies from memory.
+Like with other Assembly loading techniques, usage of the Reflection API in C++/CLI is subject to AMSI monitoring.

+However, using C++/CLI for loading Assemblies presents an interesting opportunity: you may use an AMSI bypass without requiring your bypass code to pass through AMSI.
+AMSI bypasses are normally faced with a chicken-and-the-egg problem.
+To bypass AMSI you must execute suspicous code.
+That suspicious code must pass safely pass through the AMSI buffer in order to execute and unhook AMSI.
+However, if you use unmanaged code to unhook AMSI, then the bypassing code executes without any inspection by AMSI itself.
+So if you want to bypass AMSI you should do it in native C++ BEFORE loading your payload.

+It is worth noting that managed code in a Mixed Assembly is NOT subject to AMSI.
+Just like executing a normal Assembly from disk, it will be subject to any AV analysis that scans files on disk.
+But it will not be subject to AMSI because it is never part of an Assembly loaded from memory.
+So if you can execute all of your malicious .NET logic without loading any Assembly from memory, you would be well advised to do so to avoid additional monitoring.

 ## Further Reading

 * Loader Lock: (https://docs.microsoft.com/en-us/cpp/dotnet/initialization-of-mixed-assemblies?view=vs-2017)
 * How C++/CLI Initializes Assemblies (and avoids loader lock): (https://docs.microsoft.com/en-us/cpp/dotnet/initialization-of-mixed-assemblies?view=vs-2017)
 * Run an unmanaged DLL from memory: (https://modexp.wordpress.com/2019/06/24/inmem-exec-dll/)
+* Double Thunking (implications of jumping from managed to unmanaged code): (https://docs.microsoft.com/en-us/cpp/dotnet/double-thunking-cpp?view=vs-2019)

 ## Credits